Encrypted sync in Pro

 No. WeekFlux is local-first by default, and encrypted sync is an opt-in Pro feature.
 The planner works fully on a single device without ever enabling sync.

-What does zero-knowledge mean here?
+What does encrypted before upload mean here?

 What encryption does sync use?